economia/pager-duty-on-call-user/README.md

-#PagerDuty getOncallUser
+#pagerduty-oncall-user

-Small library to get info about oncall member of your pagerduty schedule
+Small library to get info about oncall member of your pagerduty schedule. ***No dependecies!***

 ###Install